lborg019/alain.xyz/portfolio/blog/pixel-art-tutorial/index.md

+Pixel art is a part of the legacy of game development, all early games were pixel art.

 Pokemon had pixel art in every game up until their X/Y series, Sonic's last pixel art game was Sonic Advance 3, Ragnarok Online tried to mix 3D and Pixel Art.
-Pixel art has a rich cultural history in early game development.

-This post will serve as a guide, telling you everything you need to know to begin making pixel art.

 ## Limitations & Guidelines